 Now “A” becomes “Ada,” as in Ada Lovelace, widely considered the first computer programmer and writer of the first computer algorithm.
 “B” is for “Booth,” as in Kathleen Booth, inventor of the first assembly language and design for the first assembler.
 “C” is for “Conway,” as in Lynn Conway, who invented generalized dynamic instruction handling, an out-of-order execution used by processors to improve performance.

 Not only is our interview exercise easier to talk and reason about, it also pays tribute to some of the amazing women who made software engineering what it is today.
-So far, this inclusive strategy is paying off.
-The percentage of women in engineering roles at Justworks has grown to make up 27% of the team, including women in engineering management.
-For context, Bloomberg reported that the national average for women in engineering was just 12% in 2015.

 This is just one way to rethink the interview process to make the experience more inclusive.
 Acknowledging that there is room for growth and taking steps to improve is a tremendous jumping off point, and also a great spot to level-set with your team when appropriate.